B&B ACCOMMODATION LEEK

 If you’re in the area for a little longer then why not think about our self catering cottage?
 It’s in a stunning location and is ideal for a family break – peace and quiet with all the amenities and attractions right on the doorstep!

 A family affair …

 Husband and wife team, Nick and Emma Bettany took over the Peak Weavers in 1999 and set about restoring the period property to its former glory.
-An ongoing policy of refurbishment and plenty of hard work has resulted in the guest accommodation receiving a 4 star grading from Quality in Tourism.

 “ The Peak Weavers is situated in an ideal location in this small market town and continues to offer high quality accommodation.” ( Assessment report 2013 )

 Built in 1828 for a local mill owner, the Peak Weavers stands in its own grounds close to Leek town centre.
 It was sold by the Wardle family in the 1860’s and became the convent to the Catholic church.
 For nearly 120 years it remained so until in 1978 it was converted to a guesthouse.

 The Peak Weavers takes its name from its close proximity to the Peak District and from the industry that shaped the town of Leek.
 Fine examples of weavers’ cottages can be seen on King Street, their third storey catching optimum hours of daylight to enable Leeks’ women of yesteryear to work their looms from dawn to dusk.